robertesler/cordova-pd/README.md

 ```
 cordova prepare ios
 ```

 3) Open the Xcode project in Xcode.
 Under the "Build Phases" add a new "Headers Phase" You can do this by pressing the '+' icon.

 4) Add all the .h files in the plugin root folder ../org.urbanstew.cordova.pd/src/ios/headers/ to the "Project" headers phase.

 5) Build your application using Xcode.
 The cordova build option does not currently work when linking the static library.

-NOTE: This project uses dependencies that are maintain by other developers.
-These include: libpd
+NOTE: This project uses dependencies that are maintained by other developers.
+These include:

+libpd
 ```
 git clone https://github.com/libpd/libpd.git